Daniel-Faria-Filho/ARTCC-Staffing-Update-Bot/README.md

 **What setup.js does:**
 - Creates SQLite database with required tables
-- Populates airport data for ZSU ARTCC (Puerto Rico & U.S. Virgin Islands)
+- Populates airport data for the configured ARTCC (currently set to ZSU - Puerto Rico & U.S. Virgin Islands)
 - Sets up controller position monitoring (Tower, Ground, Approach, etc.)
 - **Note:** The bot automatically runs this on first startup, so manual setup is optional